-The Kent, Surrey and Sussex Applied Research Collaboration (ARCKSS) brings together NHS Trusts, local authorities, universities, communities and other partners to support the development of innovative research to improve health and social care for patients and families in the south east.
+The Kent Surrey Sussex Applied Research Collaboration (ARC KSS) brings together NHS Trusts, local authorities, universities, communities and other partners to support the development of innovative research to improve health and social care for patients and families in the south east.

-KSS AHSN has recruited four Implementation Leads to work on the ARC KSS’s four core research themes:
+KSS AHSN has recruited Implementation Leads to work on the ARC KSS’s four core research themes: